10 Ways to prevent nicotine addiction and how to perform It

 The most common products for nicotine replacement are patches, gums, inhalers, lozenges, and nasal sprays.
 Inhalers and nasal sprays require a doctor’s prescription, but other products are available in the over-the-counter form in drugstores and online.

 Nicotine gum is a smoking cessation aid that contains a small amount of nicotine and helps people quit smoking.
-People who smoke their first cigarette more than 30 minutes after waking up should use a 2mg gum, whereas persons who smoke within half an hour after waking up should opt for a 4mg gum.
+People who smoke their first cigarette more than 30 minutes after waking up must use a 2mg gum, whereas persons who smoke within half an hour after waking up must opt for a 4mg gum.

 The nasal spray comes as a liquid a person needs to spray into their nose.
 Nicotine from the spray is absorbed through the blood vessels in the nasal passage.
-Since it can be habit-forming, nicotine nasal spray is a short-term solution only.
+Since it is habit-forming, nicotine nasal spray is a short-term solution only.

 Nicotine inhalers are small plastic tubes shaped like chunky cigarettes.
 It’s necessary to puff frequently during the day with shallow puffs.
 These inhalers aren’t like asthma inhalers because nicotine doesn’t reach the lungs.
 Instead, it is absorbed in the back of the throat.
 A person with nicotine addiction needs to use a nicotine inhaler for four 5-minute sessions or one 20-minute session.